Miniman724/Timbles-Challenges/README.md

 Run the Flask App, called app.py

 # Challenge 2:
-Run SalesTaxes.py
+Run SalesTaxes.py.
-You are able to enter manually or by txt file
+You are able to enter manually or by txt file.